-In my research, I work on on gender politics in the European Union, inequalities in organisations, in particular gendered power relations and political strategies like gender mainstreaming, and gender equality and social politics in Germany.
+In my research, I focus on gender policies and politics in the European Union and its institutions, transnational civil society organisations, participatory democracy, social politics, political strategies like gender mainstreaming, and gender equality in Germany.

 Last but not least, I am co-editor of the European Journal of Politics and Gender (https://bristoluniversitypress.co.uk/european-journal-of-politics-and-gender) and the German feminist journal Femina Politica (https://www.budrich-journals.de/index.php/feminapolitica).